MicrosoftDocs/azure-docs/articles/machine-learning/how-to-move-workspace.md

     :::image type="content" source="./media/how-to-move-workspace/update-datastore-credentials.png" alt-text="Screenshot of the update datastore credentials dialog." lightbox="./media/how-to-move-workspace/update-datastore-credentials.png":::

-1. If the __Subscription ID__ and __Resource group name__ fields are populated for the non-default data assets, and refer to the subscription ID and resource group prior to the move, use the following steps:
+1. If the __Subscription ID__ and __Resource group name__ fields are populated for the nondefault data assets, and refer to the subscription ID and resource group prior to the move, use the following steps:

     1. Navigate to the __Datastores__ tab, select the datastore, and then select __Unregister__.